Hollie Thomson

-Hollie Thomson (born 25 December 1986) is a Scottish former football midfielder who played for Scottish Women's Premier League (SWPL) clubs Hamilton Academical, Hibernian, Rangers and Motherwell.
-She has represented the Scotland women's national football team at youth and senior level.
+Hollie Thomson (born 25 December 1986) is a Scottish former football midfielder Hollie also played professional abroad and in England before she moved to Scotland and played for Scottish Women's Premier League (SWPL) clubs Hamilton Academical, Hibernian, Rangers She has represented the Scotland women's national football team at youth and senior level getting a call up for senior level at the age of 14.
+Hollie also got scouted by England under both Mo Marley and Hope Powell.

+Football runs deep in the family with Hollie’s Dad also been a professional footballer.

 Early life

 Thomson's father Bobby was also a footballer.
 She was born and grew up in England, where Bobby had played for Blackpool.

 Club career

 In 2008 Thomson emulated her father Bobby by signing for Hibernian: "I always strive to get better and when Hibs asked me to join I didn't think twice about it.
 Hibernian is a big and very successful club and I wanted to be part of that."
 In 2013 she transferred to Rangers, after falling into dispute with the manager of Hibernian.
-She signed for Motherwell in January 2020, following an injury-related break from football.